How do the Books of the Bible Reveal Jesus?

 The Bible, although made of many books written over a long period of time with many different writers, comes together as one complete volume.
 From start to finish, it's all about Jesus Christ.

-The books in the Bible are not arranged in chronological order but rather by category.
-The Old Testament is organized by the Law, History, Poetry, and Prophesy.
+The books in the Bible are not arranged in chronological order.
+They are presented by category, similar to a library.
+The Old Testament is organized by books of the Law, History, Poetry, and Prophesy.
 The New Testament is divided into the Gospels, History, Epistles or Letters and Prophesy.
 Although the layout is not inspired by God, it does serve to show us the preparation of the Jewish nation for the coming Messiah and his kingdom.

 THE OLD TESTAMENT